gears1763-2/PGMcpp/pybindings/README.md

   * You need to be using Python for Windows, as available from <https://www.python.org/downloads/>.
 Version 3.10+ should do fine.
   * You need to `pip install` the dependencies listed above (and in `pip_requirements`).
   * You need to be using the MSVC compiler (`cl.exe`).
 This can be obtained by way of installing Visual Studio (as available from <https://visualstudio.microsoft.com/downloads/>; the free community edition is fine) and then selecting the "Desktop development with C++" workload.

+The provided `setup.py` was successfully invoked on Windows 11 Home (22H2) using the Microsoft C/C++ Optimizing Compiler Version 19.37.32825.

 --------